 The weather here has been bizarre, lately.
 Diwali is just round the corner and the rains haven’t bid adieu yet!
 They keep giving unexpected visits, much to our annoyance, leaving us wondering when they will be gone for good!
 We don’t want our Diwali spirits dampened, do we?
-But, rains or no rains, we need to begin preparing for the mother of all festivals.
+But, rains or no rains, we need to begin preparing for the Mother of all festivals.

 Spring-cleaning, as we call it, has begun in most homes.
+And, de-cluttering, too.
 It took off in mine a couple of days ago.
 This year, however, I decided to take it easy.
 I have always been a cleanliness freak.
 Cleaning was a favourite hobby!
 This year, though, my enthusiasm seems to have dimmed.
 I think it’s my wisdom at work.

-Grudges, for example.
-What good is it holding a grudge against anyone, at all?
+Grudges: What good is it holding a grudge against anyone, at all?
 We all are cast in a different mould.
 Our thought processes, our behaviour, our reactions towards incidents are all going to be different.
 Accepting people as they are, accepting them along with their flaws helps in forgiving people their wrongdoings.
 We aren’t epitomes of perfection ourselves.
 We too may be hurting people with our words, our deeds.
 Don’t they forgive us?
 Holding a grudge will only poison our heart!
 Do we really need it?

 That is the negativity that needs to be thrown out, along with all the other junk, and replaced with positivity – loads of it.
-It sure is a difficult road to achieving these goals, but change our mindsets we must.
+It sure is a difficult road to achieving these goals, but change our mindsets, we must.
 It is a daily affair – this spring-cleaning of our selves.
-Positive affirmations on a daily basis, keeping a vigil every moment, staying alert to even the faintest of sounds of negativity creeping in stealthily needs to be developed into a habit.
+Positive affirmations on a daily basis, keeping a vigil every moment, staying alert to even the faintest of sounds of the negativity creeping in stealthily needs to be developed into a habit.

 I want people to be happy, so I go out of my way, at times.
 I fear saying a, “NO”.
 Pathetic, I know, but that’s how I have been.
 Changing a habit of almost 20 years is not easy.
 But, I know I ought to do it.
 Every cell in my body needs a thorough clean-up to rid myself of this habit.
 It takes its toll on me – body, mind and soul – and leaves me in a complete mess.
-So, beginning today, I am going to work towards not pleasing anyone but myself.

 Working on ourselves is never easy.
 There are days when we have it all sorted out.
 But, there are also days when everything goes against us.
 Every damn thing!
 And, it is on these very days when we need to gather ourselves, our courage and just push ourselves ahead.
 Come what may, we need to keep moving ahead; turning back is not an option, is it?